 Derivatives and intraday trading should be reported under ITR-3 because they are business income.

-ITR-2 applies to salaried people, pensioners and investors with capital gains as well as multiple house properties.
+ITR-2 applies to salaried people, pensioners, and investors with capital gains as well as more than two house properties.
 And ITR-3 is for professionals, freelancers, proprietors and traders having business/professional income.